srivatsa17/codebot/README.md

 Pre-requisites:
 * Create a workspace in slack
 * Create a classical legacy bot app in slack workspace [Slack App](https://api.slack.com/apps?new_classic_app=1 "Slack App")
+* In the slack workspace, create a channel with the name `codebot_channel`

 How to run:<br/>
 Run the following commands on your local system